-The Power of Intentional Inclusion: Small Choices, Big Impact.
+The Power of Intentional Inclusion: Small Choices, Big Impact

 What is Intentional Inclusion?

-Why It Matters
+Why Intentional Inclusion Matters

 2. In Social Settings: Making Room for Everyone

 Imagine you’re at a social gathering, and you notice someone standing off to the side, not engaging in the conversation.
 Rather than assuming they’re fine, you can take a moment to include them by making eye contact, asking them a question, or even moving the group to a more inclusive space where they might feel more comfortable joining in.
+Simply take proactive steps to bring them in:

 In online discussions, intentional inclusion means being mindful of how you engage with others.
 If someone shares an experience or opinion that’s different from yours, resist the urge to immediately respond with a counterargument.
 Instead, show that you’re actively listening and value their perspective: